GuangyuWangLab2021/cellDancer/readme_pypi.rst

 cellDancer is updated to v1.1.6

 * Added progress bar for adata_to_df_with_embed() and adata_to_raw().
-* Added try except to catch genes with low quality.
+* Added try except to catch genes with low quality in velocity().

 Installation
 ========================================================